CharlesClark84/ProductionCountLogInterface/markdown/journal.md

    * Week six videos, activities and exercise
    * Code Reviews
    * Worked on indie project
-   * Prepare for indie project ckeckpoint two
+   * Prepare for indie project checkpoint two
    * Deploy to AWS

+   Signed up for an AWS(Amazon Web Services) account!
+Its official I'm live!
+There was lots of configuration to do but it was great to learn and will be played with lots in the upcoming weeks.
+Still trying to get week five exercise figured out.